Australasian Journal of Philosophy

 Some surnames have ‘dropping’ particles (for instance, ‘Ludwig van Beethoven’ becomes ‘Beethoven’).
 Others have ‘non-dropping’ particles (for instance, ‘Peter van Inwagen’ becomes ‘van Inwagen’).
 Clearly no syntactic rule will decide these cases.
 The surname in the bibliography should be the surname less any dropping particles, but should be alphabetised less any non-dropping particles.
 So ‘van Inwagen, Peter’ should appear in the bibliography under ‘I’.

 Author given name(s) may be listed either in full or just via initial letter(s).
-Where initials are used, they should not be followed by full stops, but should be followed by spaces: e.g., ‘Prior, A N’, ‘Paul, L A’.
+Where initials are used, they should not be followed by full stops, but should be followed by spaces: e.g., ‘Prior, A N’, ‘Moore, G E’, ‘Paul, L A’.
+This also goes for names used in the main text.

 Any name suffix should appear after the whole name: ‘Belnap, Nuel D, Jr’.

-Some authors change names during the course of their career; no hard and fast rule governs how they are to be cited, but good manners should be your guide.
+Some authors change names during the course of their career; no hard and fast rule could govern how they are to be cited, but good manners should be your guide.
 Sometimes authors who change their given name keep the same initial for continuity of citations; just cite them by initial.

 Book and articles titles should be in title case.